 • pyheif: HEIF/AVIF decoder support via libheif

-• pillow (PIL): Image processing
+• Pillow (PIL): Image processing

 Description: The converter uses pyheif to decode HEIC files into raw image data, then leverages Pillow to perform the format conversion.
 The tool supports multiple output formats and includes comprehensive error handling for corrupted files.